Josh Finan

-Josh Finan is a British actor, known for his role in the TV series The Responder.
+Josh Finan is a British actor, known for his role in television series such as The Responder (2022-2024), Say Nothing (2024) and Waiting for the Out (2026).

 Early life and education

 Josh Finan is from the Wirral.

-He went to the Wirral Grammar School for Boys in Bebington.

-He trained at the Bristol Old Vic.
+He studied English literature at the University of Sheffield and later trained in acting at the Bristol Old Vic.

 Career

 Finan's stage work has included Southbury Child at the Bridge Theatre and Peggy For You at Hampstead Theatre.
-He also appeared in productions for the Royal Shakespeare Company including Romeo and Juliet, and Macbeth.
+He also appeared in productions for the Royal Shakespeare Company including Romeo and Juliet and Macbeth in 2018.

 He appeared in BBC One drama series The Responder in 2022, and reprised the role for the second series in 2024.

-In 2024, he could be seen in the Netflix shows The Gentleman as Jethro, and as Diggsy in Baby Reindeer.
+In 2024, he could be seen in the Netflix shows The Gentlemen as Jethro, and as Diggsy in Baby Reindeer.
 He plays the younger Gerry Adams in the 2024 Disney+ drama series Say Nothing, set in Northern Ireland during The Troubles.

-Awards and nominations
+Finan had the lead role as philosophy teacher Dan in BBC One drama series Waiting for the Out, broadcast in January 2026.
+In 2026, he also appeared in Netflix comedy drama series How to Get to Heaven from Belfast.

+Recognition

 For his performance in series 1 of The Responder, Finan was nominated for British Academy Television Award for Best Supporting Actor.